gimesketvirtadieni/slimstreamer/README.md

    **#5** SlimStreamer sends PCM data to connected Squeezebox devices through SlimProto over TCP

 # Hmm, I want to give it a try.
 Where do I start?
 This project is still ‘work in progress’.
-Capturing PCM data in a bit-perfect way was implemented and it works.
+Capturing PCM data in a bit-perfect way is implemented and it works.
 TCP server, required for serving PCM data to Squeezebox devices is also implemented.
 A missing part required to make it work end-to-end is communication with Squeezeboxes via SlimProto protocol.

+Any feedback and comments are much appreciated!